apple/foundationdb/documentation/sphinx/source/developer-guide.rst

 At a first glance this looks very similar to an ``commit_unknown_result``.
 However, these errors lack the one guarantee ``commit_unknown_result`` still gives to the user: if the commit has already been sent to the database, the transaction could get committed at a later point in time.
 This means that if you retry the transaction, your new transaction might race with the old transaction.
 While this technically doesn't violate any consistency guarantees, abandoning a transaction means that there are no causality guaranatees.

-.. [#conflicting_keys] In practice it probably committed successfully, but if you're running multiple resolvers then it's possible that a transaction can cause another transaction to abort without committing successfully.
+.. [#conflicting_keys] In practice, the transaction probably committed successfully.
+However, if you're running multiple resolvers then it's possible for a transaction to cause another to abort even if it doesn't commit successfully.